Student Support Services

 Through leadership, programs, and policy development, the Dean of Students’ Office contributes to the overall intellectual, social, and personal development of the students.
 The Dean of Students’ Office represents student needs to the University administration, faculty, and departments and also transmits needs of these groups to the students.
 This Office assists students who have questions about any phase of campus life.
 In an effort to promote individual group development of students, the office co-sponsors educational programs and leadership development workshops.

-In addition, the Office is responsible for Who’s Who Among Students in American Universities and Colleges; the Freshman Leadership Program; Orange Keys Program; University Parking Appeals; Alpha Lambda Delta, a freshman Honor society; advising the Parents’ Association; advising the Student Government Association; the Students of Concern Team; Phi Sigma Pi, an honor society for upper classmen; the Co-Curricular Transcript; Ask Raven; Bearkat Ongoing Leadership Program (BOLD); and Greek Life.
+In addition, the Office is responsible for Who’s Who Among Students in American Universities and Colleges; the Freshman Leadership Program; Orange Keys Program; The Raven’s Call; University Parking Appeals; Alpha Lambda Delta, a freshman Honor society; The Parent Relations Office; advising the Parents’ Association; Bearkat Family Weekend; advising the Student Government Association; the Students of Concern Team; Ask The Raven; The Online Mentoring and Guidance (OMG) Program; and Greek Life.

 Open meetings are conducted each Tuesday night.
 Students are encouraged to participate in their student government.
 Copies of the Student Government Association constitution and other information may be obtained from the Student Government Association Office, which is located in the Lowman Student Center Suite #326.
-Please call (936) 294-1938 for additional information.
+Please call (936) 294-1

 The Health Center is equipped with an in-house pharmacy and laboratory providing convenient and affordable access to routine healthcare services.